How to price your products for dropshipping

 A good place to start is shipping.
 With eCommerce, the price of shipping is an integral part of the end-price.
 Customers are likely to take it into consideration when making decisions.
 If your shipping costs are too high, shoppers may opt to purchase from competitors—even if you offer the same product at a lower price.
 This makes free shipping a great value in the world of dropshipping.

 Additionally, free shipping works on a psychological level.
 Shoppers love to feel like they got a deal.
-Another way to boost your eCommerce business is by offering special prices and discounts, especially to loyal customers.
+Another way to boost your eCommerce business (across many types of businesses) is by offering special prices and discounts, especially to loyal customers.
 Use your creativity when it comes to creating promotions.

 These are some common discount methods eCommerce businesses use: